 4. Cigarette Butts Pillow

 This is another innovative product made of cigarette butts.
 This hand sewn pillow has been made of cigarette butts, few buttons and thread.
+Maybe, it would inspire you to quit smoking and reach out to Online Vape Shop Canada for alternatives to smoking.

 5. Big Pacifier Made From Cigarette Butts